IdentityPython/pysaml2/doc/howto/sp.rst

 attribute aggregation.
 Both of these functions can be seen as parts of the normal Repoze.who setup.
-Namely the Challenger, Identifier and MetadataProvider parts so that is how it is thought to be implemented.
+Namely the Challenger, Identifier and MetadataProvider parts so that is also how it is implemented.

 Normal for Repoze.who Identifier and MetadataProvider plugins are that they place information they gather in environment variables.
 The convention is